Baerbock says Germany has a duty to end Russian war crimes – DW – 07/18/2023

 What are the challenges to the ICC?

-She said that this last year, amid the Kremlin's war on Ukraine, the importance of the ICC has become clearer.
+She said the importance of the ICC has become clearer in the past year, amid Russia's war on Ukraine.

+Russia is one of the five permanent members of the UN Security Council, collectively known as the P5, along with the United States, China, France and the United Kingdom.

 The importance of 'de-risking' with China

-Note: This article was updated on July 18 at 0800 UTC with additional context.